-There are so many animals in need of care, NEWC welcomes the help of permitted wildlife rehabilitators who can help wildlife recover from sickness and injury.
+There are so many animals in need of care, NEWCS welcomes the help of permitted wildlife rehabilitators who can help wildlife recover from sickness and injury.

-We offer NEWC Wildlife Rehabilitation Methods twice a year to help people interested in becoming a permitted wildlife rehabilitator prepare for the Massachusetts State Wildlife Rehabilitators exam.
-The exam is offered free to everyone who participates in our course and will be proctored at NEWC.
+We offer this course twice a year to help people interested in becoming a permitted wildlife rehabilitator prepare for the Massachusetts State Wildlife Rehabilitators exam.
+The exam is offered free to everyone who participates in this course and will be proctored by Mass Wildlife.

-The cost of the course is $400 and must be paid in full prior to or on the date of the first session.
+The cost of the course is $400 and must be paid in full prior to the first class.
 How do I pay?

-The course is limited to 25 students and is on a first come, first serve basis.
+The course is limited and is on a first come, first serve basis.
 A non-refundable $100 deposit is required to reserve a spot.
 Please include your phone number and email with deposit.

 What Will I Learn in the Wildlife Rehabilitation Methods Course?